zMiner

 Technical Oshiya Operators are welcome to run the Docker service, however, even non-technical Operators may run an Oshiya node via a simple dApp interface.

-Note that this anonymity will be shared between Shielded Pools across different networks.
+Note that, in the Multi-chain vision, this anonymity will be shared between Shielded Pools across different networks.

-The Protocol can also support a tip from the initiator of the transaction, however, this feature will not be included in testnet or mainnet beta versions.
+The Protocol can also support a tip from the transaction initiator; however, this feature will not be included in testnet or mainnet beta versions.

 The codebase for Oshiya is open for community involvement.
-We encourage developers and blockchain enthusiasts to contribute towards optimizing and enhancing Panther Protocol — ensuring it stays at the forefront of blockchain technology.
+We encourage developers and blockchain enthusiasts to contribute towards optimizing and enhancing Panther Protocol’s mining feature — ensuring it stays at the forefront of blockchain technology.